ed-hawkins/rainfall-rescue/schema.md

 ### Naming

 The source files names usually start with TYRain_, followed by two years separated by a hyphen which denote the decade for which the data represents.
-This is followed by either a series of letters or numbers which denote with of the [original PDF files](https://digital.nmla.metoffice.gov.uk/SO_d383374a-91c3-4a7b-ba96-41b81cfb9d67/) the sheet is contained in.
+This is followed by either a series of letters or numbers which denote which of the [original PDF files](https://digital.nmla.metoffice.gov.uk/SO_d383374a-91c3-4a7b-ba96-41b81cfb9d67/) the sheet is contained in.
 This is followed by the page number of that PDF.

-Some of the source files start with ERROR_ - these are sheets for which there has either been disagreement in the original transcriptions, or an identified issue with the data, usually that a set of twelve months does not add up to the transcribed annual total.
+Some of the source files start with ERROR_ - these are sheets for which there has either been disagreement in the original transcriptions, or an identified issue with the data (usually that a set of twelve months does not add up to the transcribed annual total).
 Some source files start with MISFILED_ which indicates that the page from the PDF was for a different decade than the PDF name indicated.
 These have been poorly transcribed due to original transcription process.

 ### Shape